Penguor/PenguorDocs/Language_Specification/messages/Penguor-debugmsg.md

 - `PGR-0014` Values cannot be assigned to {0}s, expecting a call
 - `PGR-0015` Only assign expressions and call expressions may be statements
 - `PGR-0016` Unknown escape sequence '{0}'
+- `PGR-0017` The contents of {0}s containing more than one statement have to be surrounded by braces